-Endowment Funds with Deficits
+Underwater Endowment Funds

 From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor or MUPMIFA requires the Foundation to retain as a fund of perpetual duration.
-At year end for fiscal year 2018, ten (10) individual endowments had market values below their respective donated principal balances (donated principal or "corpus") and at year end for fiscal year 2017, three (3) individual endowments had market values below their respective donated principal balances (donated principal or "corpus").
-These "underwater" endowments had market value deficits of \$8,315 and \$6,644 as of June 30, 2018 and 2017, respectively.
-These deficits resulted from unfavorable market fluctuations that occurred after the investment of new permanently restricted contributions and continued appropriation for certain programs that was deemed prudent by the Board.
-Future market gains will be used to restore this deficiency in unrestricted net assets before any net appreciation above the historical cost value of such funds increases temporarily restricted net assets.
+At year end for fiscal year 2019, six (6) individual endowments had market values below their respective donated principal balances (donated principal or "corpus") and at year end for fiscal year 2018, ten (10) individual endowments had market values below their respective donated principal balances (donated principal or "corpus").
+These "underwater" endowments had market value deficits of \$25,490 and \$8,315 as of June 30, 2019 and 2018, respectively.
+These deficits resulted from unfavorable market fluctuations that occurred after the investment of new donor restricted contributions and continued appropriation for certain programs that was deemed prudent by the Board or the donor.
+Future market gains will be used to restore this deficiency.